HEAVY EQUIPMENT OPERATOR

 9299 Heavy Equipment Operator IV

 Throughout the completion of courses, students are eligible to qualify for equipment endorsements offered through IVES.

-There are no tuition or fees.
-Students must provide steel-toe boots to wear during training as approved by the instructor to ensure safety measures.
+In addition to tuition, students must provide steel-toe boots to wear during training as approved by the instructor to ensure safety measures.
 Applicants will assume all costs related to a Division of Transportation physical or medical release.
-All Jobs and Hope applicants are eligible for a scholarship to cover these costs.

 * Program costs subject to change